Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Upon return from your warm-up ride, settle into your room.
-Your hotel is a restored compound of vacation homes built by wealthy businessmen at the turn of the 20th century.
-The likes of J.P.
-Morgan and William Vanderbilt were members of what was once called “the richest, most inaccessible club in the world.”
-Perhaps take a dip in the pool or relax on the gracious porch.
-Then gather at 5:30 p.m. for a welcome reception, followed by a 6:00 p.m. orientation meeting.
+After your ride, check in to your room at this historic resort—a restored compound of opulent vacation homes built by wealthy businessmen at the turn of the 20th century.
+Once known as “the richest, most inaccessible club in the world,” the Jekyll Island Club counted J.P.
+Morgan and William Vanderbilt among its members.
+You might take a dip in the pool or relax on the gracious porch before joining your fellow travelers at 5:30 p.m. for a welcome reception, followed by a 6:00 p.m. orientation meeting.
 Dinner tonight is at the hotel’s formal restaurant.

 Today's Ride Choices

-Afternoon Jekyll Island Warm-up — 4 miles
+Afternoon: Jekyll Island Warm-Up Ride — 4 miles

 What to Expect: